The Lygon Arms

-Surrounded by three acres of grounds, the hotel’s spa and leisure facilities are incorporated into the historic building and its setting thanks to floodlit tennis courts and a croquet lawn for finer weather, as well as a gym, pool, spa bath, plunge pool, sauna and steam room and the rather unique feature of a roof which can be opened on sunny days.
+Surrounded by three acres of grounds, the hotel’s spa and leisure facilities are incorporated into the historic building and its setting thanks to floodlit tennis courts and a croquet lawn for finer weather, as well as a gym, pool, spa bath, sauna and steam room and the rather unique feature of a roof which can be opened on sunny days.
 Complementing the ultimately escapist vibe that the area invokes, their spa also offers a number of treatments and therapies using Decléor and Jessica products.

 Hotel & Accommodation